 Oh, but along the way, you do have to eat…

 Additional Resources (AKA, Tasty, Tasty Food)

-My two cookbooks are designed to keep you well-fed and happy through your Whole30 journey and beyond—and each contain nearly 150 unique recipes (no repeats).
-These aren’t great places to START, as Whole30 information is very limited in each book, but they’re great accessories.
+My three cookbooks are designed to keep you well-fed and happy through your Whole30 journey and beyond—and each contain nearly 150 unique recipes (no repeats).
+These aren’t great places to start, as information on doing the Whole30 is very limited, but they’re great accessories.